 If I hadn’t have been paying attention yesterday I might have missed out on spotting a flock of turkeys in some junipers and photographing a smoke phase Wild Turkey hen.
 Despite how large these birds are they can blend into their preferred habitat quite easily.
 The turkeys were gathered at the edge of a clearing and partially in the shadows of the junipers when I first spotted them and right off the bat I could see that at least one tom was displaying.

 Then a flash of white caught my eyes and I found a smoke phase Wild Turkey hen among the other turkeys.
 I took lots of photos of her but she stayed close to the junipers and in the grasses.
-She is the first smoke phase Wild Turkey that I have found and photographed.
+She is the first smoke phase Wild Turkey that I have found, pointed out, and photographed.
 She really stood out!

 I hope that if I see the smoke phase turkey hen again that I will be able to get photos of her more out in the open.